 - Complementary Studies is satisfied by taking the required minimum of 12 units in disciplines other than CAD.

-CAD Major (Concentration in Early Childhood): 36 units
+CAD Major (Concentration in Early Care and Education): 36 units

 - Minimum grade of C or better required for all courses in the major.